ed42311/100-days-of-code/log.md

 Haven't looked at the back end stuff yet, but that should be a lot easier, ha!.
 First time in a while I haven't used bootstrap to get the styling out of the way.

 ## Day 2: 3 Jan 2017

+Another hour of code, and it was really tough today.
+Work is such a pain in the ass right now, I never know what I'm supposed to do, the atmosphere has slowly become less and less supportive, less and less helpful.
+At least the weather API is really cool, going to try another code challenge as well, see if I can get past something.
+Got the tempature working agian with the clesisu converter, need to wrok on some styling.
+CSS agian.